 Output

-When you submitted the form, it will show a message prompt.
+When you submit the form, it will show a message prompt.

 If you tried to upload an invalid image file, for example a PDF file.
 It will show an error message.